 Where to Stay in Apollo Bay

-Apollo Bay is a popular place, so make sure you have booked your accommodation ahead of time.
+Apollo Bay is a popular place on the Great Ocean Road, so make sure you have booked your accommodation ahead of time.

 Our personal recommendation for where we stay in Apollo Bay every time is The Apollo Apartment.